peteroupc/peteroupc.github.io/randmisc.md

 <a id=On_Geometric_Samplers></a>
 ### On Geometric Samplers

+As used in Bringmann and Friedrich (2013\)[^7], a geometric(_p_) random variate expresses the number of failing trial before the first success, where each trial ("coin flip") is independent and has success probability _p_, satisfying 0 &lt; _p_ &le; 1.

+> **Note**: The terms "geometric distribution" and "geometric random variate" have conflicting meanings in academic works.

-The following algorithm is equivalent to the geometric(_px_/_py_) sampler that appeared in (Bringmann and Friedrich 2013\)[^7], but adapted to be more programmer-friendly.
-As used in that paper, a geometric(_p_) random variate expresses the number of failing trials before the first success, where each trial is independent and has success probability _p_, satisfying 0 &lt; _p_ &le; 1.
-(Note that the terms "geometric distribution" and "geometric random variate" have conflicting meanings in academic works.
-Note also that the algorithm uses the rational number _px_/_py_, not an arbitrary real number _p_; some of the notes in this section indicate how to adapt the algorithm to an arbitrary _p_.)
+The following algorithm is equivalent to the geometric(_px_/_py_) sampler that appeared in that paper, but adapted to be more programmer-friendly.
+The algorithm uses the rational number _px_/_py_, not an arbitrary real number _p_; some of the notes in this section indicate how to adapt the algorithm to an arbitrary _p_.

 1. Set _pn_ to _px_, _k_ to 0, and _d_ to 0.
 2. While _pn_\*2 &le; _py_, add 1 to _k_ and multiply _pn_ by 2.
 (Equivalent to finding the largest _k_ &ge; 0 such that _p_\*2<sup>_k_</sup> &le; 1.
 For the case when _p_ need not be rational, enough of its binary expansion can be calculated to carry out this step accurately, but in this case any _k_ such that _p_ is greater than 1/(2<sup>_k_+2</sup>) and less than or equal to 1/(2<sup>_k_</sup>) will suffice, as the Bringmann paper points out.)